grunkleij/infant-wellness-project/readme.md

     ])
 label_encoder = LabelEncoder()

-# Fit them on the ENTIRE dataset to learn all possible values
 preprocessor.fit(X)
 label_encoder.fit(y)

-# Save the fitted objects using pickle
 with open(PREPROCESSOR_PATH, 'wb') as f:
     pickle.dump(preprocessor, f)
 print(f"--- ✅ Preprocessor saved to '{PREPROCESSOR_PATH}' ---")